-In this position, the head subluxes out the front of the joint.
+Left: Position of an anteverted femoral head with the foot facing straight forward.
+In this position, the femoral head subluxes out of the front of the hip joint.

-On the right; most patients with hip anteversion compensate by walking with an in-toeing gait to better contain the femoral head within the acetabulum and to minimize pain.
+Right: Most patients with excessive hip anteversion compensate by walking in-toed.
+This position keeps the femoral head within the socket, which minimizes pain.